 To see Salginatobel.
 Take the train to Schiers in the Prättigau.
 From the station, the Historic Circular Path Salginatobel Bridge is signposted; the official route is described on MySwitzerland.
 The walk takes about two hours and ten minutes, mountain hiking grade T2, and follows the old Schuderser mule track up one side of the gorge to the bridge and back down the other.
 Good footwear matters.
 There is a viewing platform on a rocky outcrop opposite the bridge; depending on rockfall conditions it may or may not be open.

 To see Schwandbach.
 Take the train to Bern, then the local bus toward Hinterfultigen.
 The bridge is forty minutes by public transport from central Bern.
-The road is quiet.
-You can stand on the bridge or below it and have it to yourself most days.
+The road across it carries light traffic; the bridge is accessible on foot from the road.

 To see Giesshübel.
 The warehouse is in Zürich, ten minutes' walk from Zürich Wiedikon railway station.
 It is still in use.
 You can stand inside it and look up at the column capitals.